 Its services have adapted over the years.
 It has provided breaks which have avoided families going into crisis or having hospital admissions.
 It supports individuals to enhance their independent living skills whilst away from their home.
 It also encourages opportunities for social integration within the local communities.
 It provides networking opportunities for families and professionals, and advice on advocacy/ transitional services/ health issues.
 All participants have outcome-focused support plans which cover health and wellbeing.
 It is person-centred to ensure that continuity of care is provided.
 It works closely with family and other professionals to ensure the support being provided is right for the individual and the flexibility of the service recognises the individuals’ needs, wants and wishes.

 Funding: It is funded via Block Bed from local authorities, as well as CCG funding and personalised budgets.

-Provider: Carers Trust Cambridgeshire, Peterborough, Norfolk (Carers Trust CPN)
+Provider: Carers Trust Cambridgeshire, Peterborough, Norfolk (Carers Trust CPN) Open